 - One study illustrated a decreased rate of the spread of colon cancer in mice who took the polyphenol orally.
 It’s the anti-cancer application that tends to make the most headlines, with a mixed bag of reports to explore.
 Some are rather excited about the effects of resveratrol, with some evidence suggesting that the use of a resveratrol supplement having an impact on one or more stages of cancer development in dogs.

-It can be difficult to convert from milligrams to milliliters, etc. It’s often recommended to simply convert the human dosage into a canine dosage by doing the following.
+DIRECTIONS: It can be difficult to convert from milligrams to milliliters, etc. It’s often recommended to simply convert the human dosage into a canine dosage by doing the following:

 Example: If your dog is 30 pounds, divide 30 by 150.
 This breaks down to 0.2 or 20%.
 So, you’d give your dog 20% of the human dosage.
 Montana Farmacy’s recommended dosage for humans is 30-40 drops 3 times a day.
 You need 20 percent of say 40 drops three times daily.
-Take 120 divided by 20 (percent) which gives you 24 drops for your 30 pound dog daily.
+40 x 3 = 120 drops daily.
+120 divided by 20 (percent) which gives you 24 drops for your 30 pound dog daily.

-Can cause stomach upset.
+- May cause stomach upset.

 References: Herbs for Pets by M.L.
 Wulff-Tilford and G.L.
 Tilford, Natural Remedies for Dogs and Cats by CJ Puotinen